Heini-Maria/reddit-client/README.md

   * Fetch the comment replies as a part of the comments view
   * Show the comment authors profile picture on comments view
   * Refactore the code to make testing easier
-  * write tests for components
+  * write tests for each relevant component

 ## Personal experience